AUIntroBioinformatics/Abbys-Amazing-GC-Calculator/README.md

 ###SCRIPT WALKTHROUGH

-The first command in the script specifies the programming language; in this case, it is a bash script. <p>
+The first command in the script specifies the programming language; in this case, it is a bash script.
+You can change this to specify your own computer's path for reading bash shell scripts. <p>
 `#! /bin/sh` <p>

 The next few lines assure the user that the program is running with a introductory message and check to ensure that an appropriate FASTA file has been designated for the program. <p>